ENSO

 Latest Model Outlook

-Model outlooks from Copernicus C3S (Figure 1), based on the Relative Nino3.4 SST index, show that models predict the La Niña conditions continue weakening, with a return to ENSO-neutral conditions very likely from March 2026 onwards.
-From June – July 2026, models predict either ENSO neutral or El Niño conditions, with a higher chance of El Niño conditions.
-However, there is considerable uncertainty in the long-term forecasts at this time of the year.
+Model outlooks from Copernicus C3S (Figure 1), based on the Relative Nino3.4 SST index, predict the index to continue warming, with a transition to El Niño conditions very likely during June-July 2026.
+The El Niño conditions are predicted to persist at least until October 2026, with most models predicting the strength of the El Niño conditions to be moderate or strong.
+However, there is still uncertainty in the long-term forecasts at this time of the year, therefore the strength of the predicted El Niño conditions is uncertain.

 icon